Dogster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 This question cannot be answered definitively since ethicality is not a science.
 Whether or not selective dog breeding is ethical depends on who you ask and in what situation.
 As you would likely expect, almost everyone agrees that selective dog breeding is unethical whenever the breeders are irresponsible, torturous, and abusive to the parent dogs.
 There isn’t much debate over that.

 What about selective breeding that is done responsibly?
-Unfortunately, this is where the question gets a bit sticky.
+Unfortunately, this is where things get a bit tricky.
 Many breeders are fans of selective breeding because it helps to keep dogs healthy, happy, and good at what they do.
 We believe selective breeding is ethical as long as the breeder is ethical and responsible.

 However, some people would disagree and say that selective breeding is unethical because it forces dogs to mate when they don’t have a choice.
 Although this is a fair argument, we view that dogs don’t have much of a choice anyway since they breed purely due to instincts, not the desire for children, love, etc. Nevertheless, deciding whether selective breeding is ethical is completely up to you.